pyston/pyston_v1/docs/INSTALLING.md

 ### LLVM + clang

-LLVM and clang depend on a pretty modern compiler; the steps below assume yo uinstalled GCC 4.8.2 as described above.
-It should be possible to build using clang >= 3.1, such as what you might find on a Mac, but that will require changes to the following setup that I haven't tested.
+LLVM and clang depend on a pretty modern compiler; the steps below assume you uinstalled GCC 4.8.2 as described above.
+It should be possible to build using clang >= 3.1, such as what you might find on a Mac, but that will require changes to the way LLVM is configured (specified in src/Makefile) that I haven't tested.

 ```
 cd ~/pyston_deps